lucavallin/syn/README.md

 # whopooped
-Litterbox monitoring using the Raspberry Pi & Camera, Motion, React Native, Firebase.
+Litterbox monitoring using the Raspberry Pi, Google Cloud and React Native.

 ## Introduction
-This IoT project is designed to monitor litterbox usage by my cats Ake & Runa, and to give me something to work on while sharpening my IoT, Google Cloud, AI and React Native skills.
+This IoT project is designed to monitor litterbox usage by my cats Ake & Runa.

 ## Raspberry Pi
 I have used the following components for the Raspberry Pi: